What do I have to do to get my payment? I filed my tax returns for 2019 or 2018.

 - $24,400 or less for a married couple.

-You can also get $500 for each qualifying child age 16 or under by listing them on this form.
+You can get $500 in the first stimulus payment for each qualifying child age 16 or under by listing them on this form.

 You will need to include the following information on the form: